Prukutu/AOES-CLIM-git/_episodes/03-create.md

-First, let's create a directory in `Desktop` folder for our work and then move into that directory:
+First, let's create a directory in our home directory for our work and then move into that directory:

 ~~~
-$ cd ~/Desktop
+$ cd
 $ mkdir planets
 $ cd planets
 ~~~